Rosenblatt Securities Boosts Discovery (NASDAQ:DISCA) Price Target to $45.00

-Discovery (NASDAQ:DISCA) had its price objective raised by Rosenblatt Securities from $23.00 to $45.00 in a research report report published on Tuesday morning, Price Targets.com reports.
+Discovery (NASDAQ:DISCA) had its price target hoisted by Rosenblatt Securities from $23.00 to $45.00 in a research report sent to investors on Monday, Benzinga reports.
 The firm currently has a neutral rating on the stock.

-DISCA has been the subject of several other research reports.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price target on shares of Discovery from $28.00 to $36.00 in a research report on Wednesday, January 6th.
-Barclays upped their price target on shares of Discovery from $29.00 to $34.00 and gave the company an underweight rating in a research report on Tuesday.
-MKM Partners restated a neutral rating and set a $30.00 price objective (up previously from $27.00) on shares of Discovery in a research report on Thursday, December 3rd.
-Citigroup downgraded shares of Discovery from a buy rating to a neutral rating and upped their price objective for the stock from $36.00 to $46.00 in a research report on Monday, February 1st.
-Finally, Wells Fargo & Company upped their price objective on shares of Discovery from $42.00 to $65.00 and gave the stock an overweight rating in a research report on Tuesday.
-They noted that the move was a valuation call.
-Three analysts have rated the stock with a sell rating, ten have given a hold rating and seven have issued a buy rating to the company.
-The stock has a consensus rating of Hold and an average target price of $36.29.
+Several other analysts have also commented on the company.
+Moffett Nathanson upgraded Discovery from a neutral rating to a buy rating and increased their price objective for the company from $23.00 to $45.00 in a report on Friday, January 15th.
+MKM Partners reiterated a neutral rating and set a $30.00 price objective (up previously from $27.00) on shares of Discovery in a report on Thursday, December 3rd.
+Zacks Investment Research lowered Discovery from a hold rating to a strong sell rating and set a $44.00 price objective for the company. in a report on Thursday, February 25th.
+Credit Suisse Group increased their price objective on Discovery from $41.00 to $61.00 and gave the company an outperform rating in a report on Monday.
+Finally, Macquarie increased their price objective on Discovery from $30.00 to $40.00 in a report on Thursday, January 28th.
+Three analysts have rated the stock with a sell rating, ten have issued a hold rating and seven have issued a buy rating to the company’s stock.
+The stock presently has a consensus rating of Hold and an average target price of $36.29.

-Discovery (NASDAQ:DISCA) last released its quarterly earnings results on Sunday, February 21st.
-The company reported $0.76 EPS for the quarter, beating the consensus estimate of $0.72 by $0.04.
-Discovery had a net margin of 13.36% and a return on equity of 20.76%.
-The firm had revenue of $2.88 billion during the quarter, compared to the consensus estimate of $2.83 billion.
-During the same quarter in the prior year, the firm earned $0.98 EPS.
-Discovery’s revenue for the quarter was up .3% on a year-over-year basis.
-On average, analysts forecast that Discovery will post 3.17 earnings per share for the current fiscal year.
+Discovery (NASDAQ:DISCA) last posted its earnings results on Sunday, February 21st.
+The company reported $0.76 earnings per share for the quarter, topping analysts’ consensus estimates of $0.72 by $0.04.
+Discovery had a return on equity of 20.76% and a net margin of 13.36%.
+The company had revenue of $2.88 billion during the quarter, compared to analyst estimates of $2.83 billion.
+During the same quarter in the prior year, the business earned $0.98 earnings per share.
+Discovery’s revenue was up .3% on a year-over-year basis.
+Equities analysts expect that Discovery will post 3.17 earnings per share for the current year.

 Discovery, Inc operates as a media company in the United States and internationally.
 The company operates in two segments, U.S. Networks and International Networks.
 The company owns and operates various television networks under the Discovery Channel, TLC, Animal Planet, Investigation Discovery, Science Channel, MotorTrend, Food Network, HGTV, Travel Channel, TVN, DIY Network, Cooking Channel, Discovery Family Channel, American Heroes Channel, Destination America, Discovery Life, Discovery en Espanol, Discovery Familia, Great American Country, ID, the Oprah Winfrey Network, Eurosport, Discovery Kids, DMAX, and Discovery Home & Health brands, as well as other regional television networks.